ShaftHQ/shafthq.github.io/docs/features/XrayRelatedFeatures.md

 ### Integration:

-This feature allows us to report our test execution results and buugs.
+This feature allows us to report our test execution results and bugs.
 By default SHAFT engine recommend keeping this feature disabled while creating/maintaining the automation scripts to avoid reporting misleading results.
 Please note that if the integration feature is disabled, the rest of XRay features will be disabled accordingly regardless if they are enabled or disabled.

 You can change this default feature from 2 locations: